-Mumsnet has not checked the qualifications, experience, or professional qualifications of anyone posting on Mumsnet Talk and cannot be held responsible for any advice given on the site.
-If you have any serious medical concerns we would urge you to consult your GP.
+Mumsnet has not checked the qualifications of anyone posting here.
+If you have any medical concerns we suggest you consult your GP.

 Calling all Raggedies - the THIRD Ragged Bits thread.
 Childbirth injuries, sphincter problems, fistulae... all welcome.(846 Posts)

 First thread here, May 2008 to June 2009.